Wright State University

 For graduate assistant stipends in other schools/colleges, contact the appropriate business officer.

-Tuition Waivers for Graduate Research AssistantsPursuant to a July 21, 1992, memo from Vice President Hathaway to Deans, for graduate research assistants charged to a ledger 6 account:
+Policy on Fee Remission for Graduate Research AssistantsPursuant to a September 17, 2012, document approved by the Wright State Research Council for graduate research assistants charged to a ledger 6 account:

 Salary IncreasesWe are currently estimating increases of 3% each year, effective for FY12, and accumulated annually from that date.
 The 3% figure is based on average salary increases for the past several years.
 Individual proposals may use somewhat different escalation factors depending upon the context.
 For example, if an NIH program limits salary increases to 2% per year, then a 2% escalator should be used in proposals submitted to that program.

 Calendar Year Information:

 Research Positions Salary Schedule at WSU Human Resources (effective 7/1/2009)